shayonj/pg-osc/README.md

 ```

 ### Kill other backends after 5s
 If the operation is being performed on a busy table, you can use `pg-osc`'s `kill-backend` functionality to kill other backends that may be competing with the `pg-osc` operation to acquire a lock for a brief while.
-The `ACCESS EXCLUSIVE` lock acquired by `pg-osc` is only for a brief while and released after.
+The `ACCESS EXCLUSIVE` lock acquired by `pg-osc` is only held for a brief while and released after.
 You can tune how long `pg-osc` should wait before killing other backends (or if at all `pg-osc` should kill backends in the first place).

 ```
 pg-online-schema-change perform \